Wireless Optical Communication (WOC) Terminal Overview

 Qualified personnel only

-Only personnel who have gone through the Taara University training may install the Taara terminals.
+Only personnel who have gone through the Taara University training may install the WOC terminals.

 - 2